 *While canned black-eyed peas will shorten the prep time on this recipe, we recommend using dried to avoid unnecessary preservatives like too much salt.

-Traditional Cook Time: ~ 2 Hours (soak beans 1 hour to aid digestion, then boil for 1 hour)
+Traditional Cook Time: ~Boil 1 Hour (after soaking dry beans 1 hour and allowing them to absorb liquid in step above preparation boil for 1 hour)

 Instant Pot Cook Time: ~ 30 minutes (no pre-soak required!)